mobiletonster/blogposts/code/stardrive/stardrive-agent-part5.md

 ![drag and drop DirectoryItem.cs to shared project](images/part5/4-drag-DirectoryItem.cs-to-shared.png)

-As depicted in the image above, the Solution Explorer should show the `DirectoryItem.cs` file in Shared and now deleted from the Agent project.
+As depicted in the image above, the Solution Explorer should show the `DirectoryItem.cs` file in Shared and deleted from the Agent project.

 Let's fix the namespace in `DirectoryItem.cs` to read: